maevecrossan/byte-battles/README.md

 * Children who want something colourful, easy to learn, and that they can play with their friends.

-* Those who enjoy puzzles who want something easy to pick up and pass the time with.
+* Those who enjoy puzzles, who want something easy to pick up and pass the time with.

 * Those looking to develop logical thinking skills such as younger students and teachers.

-* Retro game enjoyers who enjoy simple game design and nostalgic gaming.
+* Retro game enjoyers who enjoy simple design and nostalgic gaming.

 ### User Stories

 As a user...
 * I want to pass the time playing a nostalgic game.
-* I want to play a game with a unique but clutter-free environment.
+* I want to play a game with a fun and clutter-free environment.
 * I want to play a game with clear rules and logic.
-* I want to play a game that behaves logically.
+* I want to play a game that behaves predictably.
 * I want to play a game that counts the scores accurately.
 * I want a game that I can play for a long time without any hiccups.

 As a business...
-* I want to establish myself in the minds of players through retro inspired game style.
+* I want to establish myself in players' minds through retro-inspired game style.
-* I want to build trust with users by providing predictable, high-quality games.
+* I want to build trust with users by providing a predictable, high-quality experience.
 * I want to create games that users enjoy playing and looking at so that they return frequently.
 * I want users to have a pleasant experience and not be confused by any functionality or instructions.